Jobs#

 Screenshot of the Job Details page with the play icon highlighted

 A job instance serves as a template to actually execute the flow for which the job was created.
 Call the Job.start() method on the job instance.
-You must pass a name and a description to define the job run.
-Additionally, you can further configure the job run by passing the configuration, job_parameters and parameter_sets fields to this method.
+The name and description parameters are optional; if not provided, default values will be used (name='job run', description='').
+Additionally, you can further configure the job run by passing the configuration and runtime_parameters parameters to this method.
+The runtime_parameters parameter accepts either a dictionary or a ParameterSet object.
 This method returns a JobRun object.

 >>> job_run = job.start(name='Test Job Run', description='...')